 If you’re looking at hockey training as a system of different levels of components of a workout, strength is definitely on the ground floor.
 It is the fundamental component and foundational level that power, speed, and explosiveness are built upon.

-For older hockey players, hypertrophy which is the size of a players muscles helps them when you get to the age of body contact.
+For older hockey players, hypertrophy, which is the size of your muscles, helps them when you get to the age of body contact.